Does capitalism need a radical redesign to become more inclusive?

 - How can new materials unlock opportunities we can’t even imagine today?

-- In addition to regeneration of material resources, what might social regeneration look like?
+- In addition to the regeneration of material resources, what might social regeneration look like?

 How might we redesign “corporate social responsibility”?

-Popular discussion of business’ evolving role in society tends to center around two ideas of ‘responsibility.’
+Popular discussion of business’s evolving role in society tends to center around two ideas of “responsibility.”
 Either businesses and their moral leaders need to take on greater social responsibility through corporate activism and philanthropy (think Marc Benioff), or people and their governments need to force responsibility onto corporations through taxes and other government policies (think Anand Giridharadas).
 Both of these approaches are important and needed.

 But there is another role emerging for corporations as neither heroes nor villains of society, but as allies in coalitions driving toward social change.
 The most urgent, complex problems facing our world require systems change to make real progress.
 From homelessness in San Francisco to climate injustice, these challenges demand unprecedented collaboration across sectors to find creative solutions.
 The UN Sustainable Development Goals provide one powerful framework to rally around, but there are other emerging partnership models that leverage the capital investment, innovation muscle, and ability for scale that corporate partners often uniquely bring to the table.
 Take the NextGen Consortium, for example.
-Managed by Closed Loop Partners and powered by OpenIDEO, some of the most powerful food and beverage companies (including Starbucks, McDonald’s, Wendy’s, The Coca-Cola Company, Yum!
+Managed by Closed Loop Partners and powered by OpenIdeo, some of the most powerful food and beverage companies (including Starbucks, McDonald’s, Wendy’s, the Coca-Cola Company, Yum!
 Brands, Nestlé, and WWF) are collaborating to create a new cup that will curb the 250 billion fiber cups piling up in landfills each year.

-Importantly, this socially-minded activity is strategic, not altruistic.
-There is good reason, even if long term, for companies to collaborate to tackle systemic challenges that relate directly to the future of their business.
+Importantly, this socially minded activity is strategic, not altruistic.
+There is good reason, even if only a long-term reason, for companies to collaborate to tackle systemic challenges that relate directly to the future of their business.
 The difficulty is that it requires companies to flex new muscles: a long-term mindset, a systems-thinking lens, collaboration with diverse partners, and a more inclusive approach to innovation.
-As we continue to explore the power and potential of such collaborations — and how we can better create and sustain them – some starting areas of inquiry might be:
+As we continue to explore the power and potential of such collaborations—and how we can better create and sustain them—some starting areas of inquiry might be:

 - How might we convene more effective networks to accelerate systems change at scale?